aqerd/andes/README.md

 Visit [TODO.md](./TODO.md).

 ## About project
 I created Andes to provide a simple, authentication-free VS Code extension that works exclusively with Ollama models in VSC, Windsurf, Trae, Cursor and other VSC forks.
-While other excellent plugins like Cline & Continue support multiple AI providers, I wanted a focused solution specifically for local Ollama integration.
+While other plugins like Cline & Continue support multiple AI providers with authentication needed, I wanted a focused solution specifically for local Ollama models.

-Info: Sadly it's written in TypeScript, but API is in Golang.
+Sadly it's written in TypeScript, but API for Markdown-to-HTML formating is in Golang.
+Initially i wanted to write this project in Golang, but it's simplier to write it in TypeScript since i can request Ollama's endpoints directly from TypeScript.